jagpy/jagpy.github.io/index.md

 ![testimage](images/sunrise.jpg)

 ## My IT experience
-Used MS Access between 2013 and 2019.
+Created basic IO forms using MS Access between 2013 and 2019.

-Moved over to using web based app development since 2019.
+Moved over to using web based app since 2019.